-However it is never too late seek advice and information.
+However, it is never too late to seek advice and information.
 Travel health is based on a person by person basis they are individualized and influenced by many factors.
 Some of these being:

 - Past Medical/Surgical History

 - Activities that will be undertaken while away

 Some vaccines are compulsory and require a certificate as proof to fulfill entry and quarantine requirements for that particular country ie. Yellow fever.
 Inkerman Medical Group is registered with the Department of Health as a Yellow Fever vaccination centre.
 The majority of vaccinations are highly recommended due to the prevalence of disease in that country and lack of proximity to medical care.
 Before departure, all travellers should be up-to-date for polio, tetanus, diphtheria and MMR vaccinations (this varies depending on age, time since last vaccination and country visited.

 - Hepatitis A